qor/qor/example/tutorial/bookstore/README.md

     type Author struct {
 	    gorm.Model
-	    Id   int64
 	    Name string
+        publish.Status
     }

 All qor models "inherit" from `gorm.model`. (see https://github.com/jinzhu/gorm).
-Our author model for now only has an `Id` and a `Name`.
+Our author model for now only has a `Name`.
+Ignore the `publish.Status` for now - we will address that in a later part of the tutorial.

 The Bookmodel has a few more fields:

     type Book struct {
     	gorm.Model
-    	Id          int64
 	    Title       string
 	    Synopsis    string
 	    ReleaseDate time.Time
 	    Authors     []*Author `gorm:"many2many:book_authors"`
 	    Price       float64
+	    CoverImage  media_library.FileSystem
+        publish.Status
     }

 The only interesting part here is the gorm struct tag: `gorm:many2many:book_authors"`; It tells `gorm` to create a join table `book_authors`.

+Ignore the `publish.Status` for now - we will address that in a later part of the tutorial.

-That's almost it: If you [look at](https://github.com/fvbock/qor/tree/master/example/tutorial/models.go) you can see an `init()` function at the end: It sets up a db connection and `DB.AutoMigrate(&Author{}, &Book{})` tells QOR to automatically create the tables for our models.
+That's almost it: If you [look at](https://github.com/qor/qor/tree/master/example/tutorial/bookstore/01/models.go) you can see an `init()` function at the end: It sets up a db connection and `db.AutoMigrate(&Author{}, &Book{}, &User{})` tells QOR to automatically create the tables for our models.

+You can ignore the user model for now - we will look at that part later.

 Let's start the tutorial app once to see what happens when models get auto-migrated.